IBM/ibm-iae-go-sdk/README.md

 **NOTE**

-IBM Analytics Engine v2 is for the classic plans : Lite, Standard Hourly and Standard monthly
+IBM Analytics Engine v2 is for the classic plans : Lite, Standard Hourly and Standard monthly.
+These plans are now deprecated.

-IBM Analytics Engine v3 is for the Standard Serverless Spark plan
+IBM Analytics Engine v3 is for the Standard Serverless for Apache Spark plan

 ## Prerequisites